liferay-design/liferay.design/src/markdown/lexicon/patterns/common-actions.md

 ### Create

-Use when an interaction initiates the sequence to start creating a new entity or record.
+Use when an interaction completes the sequence of creating a new entity/record.

 **Usage**